A Bit About The Band

 Celtic Music: From Heartwrenching to Rowdy!

 In 1999, JoBeth Matchett and Joel Auble began playing music together in a Celtic band called Mickle-A-Do.
 After leaving that group, they kept playing as a duo, all the while trying out new combinations of other local musicians.
 In early 2006, Bill Brewer came along and decided to stick around, successfully trio-izing the original pair with his bass and vocal harmonies.
-More recently, Margaret Johnson and Mitchell Johnson joined us, really filling out the group's sound.
-Margaret adds some wonderful soprano vocals and harmonies (and occasional autoharp) and Mitchell gives us a much-needed percussion section, mostly in the form of his cajon drum and also adds some guitar and vocals on some songs.
-And most recently of all, we have added a long-sought-after fiddler in Erika Nagel!
+Since then, we have grown considerably.
+In addition to the original three, our band family now includes: Mitchell Johnson (percussion, vocals, guitar, banjo, and occasional harmonica), Erika Nagel (fiddle and vocals), Davin Auble (vocals and some percussion), and Bekah Marie Knott (vocals and guitar).

 Lisdoonvarna's music is mostly Celtic (both traditional and contemporary), but lately we have decided to broaden our musical palette and add some non-Celtic music to our repertoire, including some soft rock, folk, oldies, and a novelty song or two thrown in for fun.
 We pretty much play whatever we all like and want to play, so it has become a little difficult to classify our band.

-We have played most often in the west Georgia area, with occasional forays into Alabama for the Cleburne Day Festival.
-We have played at the Irish Bred Pub in Carrollton, Sutton's Back Room in Carrollton and Little Vine Vineyards in Villa Rica.
+We play most often in the west Georgia area.
+Our favorite venues include the Irish Bred Pub in Carrollton, Sutton's Back Room in Carrollton and Little Vine Vineyards in Villa Rica.
 For several years, we played at Carrollton's MeccaFest, a weekend arts, crafts and music festival held just off the town square.
-We have happily become a fixture there, usually playing around noon on Saturdays or Sundays or both.
 We love doing weddings and private events as well.
 We are always looking for new venues, so if you know of one where you'd like to see us play, let us know!
 Just hit the Contact Us link above and shoot us an email, or leave us a message on Facebook!